| by Steve

 in post production.
 However, once compression artifacts enter

+a finished product they cannot be removed.
 Film, especially 35mm formats and above, is currently considered

 to be the ultimate uncompressed, unadulterated image carrier